Skip to content

 Brief summary

-this randomized controlled trial aims to compare the effectiveness of High-Intensity Laser Therapy (HILT) and Extracorporeal Shockwave Therapy (ESWT) in managing patients with Myofascial Pain Syndrome (MPS).
-Thirty-two participants will be randomly assigned to receive either HILT or ESWT over a period of 4 weeks.
-Outcome measures include pain intensity (Visual Analog Scale), tenderness, functional disability, and cervical range of motion.
+This randomized single-blind controlled trial compares the effectiveness of High-Intensity Laser Therapy (HILT) versus Extracorporeal Shockwave Therapy (ESWT), both combined with standardized traditional physiotherapy, in patients with upper trapezius myofascial pain syndrome.
+Forty participants will be randomly assigned to receive either HILT (12 sessions over 4 weeks) or ESWT (4 sessions over 4 weeks).
+Primary outcome is pain intensity (NPRS); secondary outcomes include pressure pain threshold, neck disability index, and cervical range of motion.

 Detailed description